All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Stripperiffic: Her outfit leaves most of her skin exposed.

-- Token Evil Teammate: While most of the staff seem to genuinely believe they're in the right, Sadi-chan just seems to be in it to torture people.
+- Token Evil Teammate: While most of the staff genuinely believe they're in the right, Sadi-chan just seems to be in it to torture people.

 - Underboobs: Her outfit doesn't cover the lower half of her breasts.